distributeaid/shipment-tracker/README.md

 ### Pull requests

-When you're ready to submit your code, open a pull request with "Closes #X" to link the relavant issue.
+When you're ready to submit your code, open a pull request with "Closes #X" to link the relevant issue.
 When your PR is approved by at least one maintainer it is ready to submit.

 It's easy for the intention of code review comments to be unclear or get misinterpreted.
 To help with communication, reviewers are encouraged to use [conventional comments](https://conventionalcomments.org/) and explicitly indicate that comments are `(blocking)`, where the discussion must be resolved for PR to be merged, or `(non-blocking)` where resolving the discussion is optional for the implementer.